shagu/yada-gtk-theme/README.md

 The latest build can be found at the [Release Page](https://github.com/shagu/yada-gtk-theme/releases).

 To adjust the colors to your likings and build your own, please follow the [Arc-Theme instructions](https://github.com/jnsh/arc-theme/blob/master/INSTALL.md) to install all dependencies.
-You can then modify and run the `./build.sh` in this repository.
+You can then modify and run the `Makefile` in this repository.

 ## Screenshots